FREE TRAINING: WRITE A BETTER WEBSITE

 The Evanston Chamber of Commerce says that business planning connects the dots in your business so you get a better picture of the whole.

 The good news is that your business plan doesn’t have to be complicated.
 Even a one-page business plan helps you identify your customers, sales and marketing avenues, and your product or service.

 A profitable business provides personal satisfaction, self-validation, and independence.
 There’s no one personality type that has an advantage on business success.
 You’ll find homebodies and outgoing types at all ends of the business spectrum.

 Yet, the one trait business owners have in common is brutal self-honesty.
 They may not know how to put everything together, but they know where they stand and where they want to be.
 They kind of have an idea of what sacrifices they’re willing to make too.

 With honesty, you might find that the idea of a business venture is more attractive than the reality which means you won’t quit your day job after all.
 Or the vision for your sustainable business changes and you decide to seek startup funding instead.

-The following self-assessment questions help you test the waters with yourself.
+These self-assessment questions help you test the waters with yourself.
 Your answers serve as signposts directing you to explore your options.
 As people, we’re very resourceful, especially when we can see where we’re heading.